ejflick/newswing/README.md

 new Router(
   "page1",

-  naviagation, // <-- Router listens to navigation
+  naviagation, // <-- Router will react to navigation changes.

   new Route(
     "page1",